arvind001/tawkify/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Design Decisions: I included a Button component to go alongside the input.
 The input can be added via the button or by clicking enter.
-Additionally I assumed that a user is not allowed to include duplicates in te list and I have designed and developed UI to respond in those cases appropriately.
-PLease reach out if you have any questions regarding design decisions or coding decisions.
-I am always ready to provide a deep explanation of my code and the architecture of my components
+Additionally I assumed that a user is not allowed to include duplicates in the list and I have designed and developed UI to respond to those cases appropriately.
+Please reach out if you have any questions regarding design or coding decisions.
+I am always ready to provide a deep explanation of my code and the architecture of my components.

 ## Available Scripts